 It’s no conspiracy theory that the news are designed with one key purpose in mind: sell advertising space.
 Your newspaper costs a lot more to make than the $1–2 per issue or however much you pay for the online subscription.
 That’s not the business model.
 The business model is to get your eyes on that Internet provider ad right next to today’s story on the war in Syria.

 I’m not saying the news are lying to you.
 They’re probably not outright lying to you, even if they do have an agenda on top of their ad revenue.
 I’m not saying the news are not interesting either.
 Most of the time they’re rather exotic and alluring!
 That’s why you read them.
-Damn, i hope to become impressive and engaging enough to make it to the news with my bike-touring gig at some point soon.
+Damn, i hope to become impressive and engaging enough to make it to the news with my cycle touring gig at some point soon.
 No, that’s not the problem with the news.
-The problem with the news is that exposure to them severely fucks up your model of what reality looks like, through their drawing of a disproportionate amount of your attention to all that unusual stuff, like the all too sad story the plane that crashed with the underdog football team traveling to compete in their first international finals, while neglecting to adequately inform you about all the boring proverbial 130 plane crashes worth of children statistically dying of malaria every day in the developing world.
-I’m not saying that the news don’t want you to know about children dying of malaria.
+The problem with the news is that exposure to them severely fucks up your model of what reality looks like, through their drawing of a disproportionate amount of your attention to all that unusual stuff, like the all too sad story of the plane that crashed with the underdog football team traveling to compete in their first international finals, while neglecting to adequately inform you about all the boring proverbial 10 plane crashes worth of people statistically dying of malaria every day in the developing world.
+I’m not saying that the news don’t want you to know about poor people dying of malaria.
 They simply know you wouldn’t pay as much attention to that as you will to the plane crash, and they want to sell that advertisement space right next to it.

 You don’t need most of that stuff being advertised anyways.
 So, you won’t be missing out, don’t worry.
 You know what you need.
 Look it up.
 Ask around.
 You’ll find it.
 You’ll even get a good deal for it!